valignatev/socd/README.md

 An ability to close the window to tray (highly requested!)

-## Antivirus situation
+## Windows version, permissions and antiviruses

 Yep, functionality of this program is similar to those evil keyloggers that steal your passwords, so antiviruses might not like it.
 Well, this is a matter of you trusting me, as for any program that you download and run from the Internet.
+Also, for some people and some games it only works when run as admin, so try that if it doesn't work otherwise.

 ## Linux support